kaarelkaarelson/colab_ollama/README.md

 [https://ngrok.com/](https://ngrok.com/)

-## 3. Upload colab_ollama.ipynb to your google drive to utilize GPU.
+## 3. Upload colab_ollama.ipynb to your Google Drive

 Add ngrok token to the notebook.